Quenary/tugtainer/README.md

 ## Notifications:

-The app uses [Apprise](https://github.com/caronc/apprise?tab=readme-ov-file#productivity-based-notifications) to send notifications and [Jinja2](https://jinja.palletsprojects.com/en/stable/) to generate messages.
-You can view the documentation for each of them.
+The app uses [Apprise](https://github.com/caronc/apprise?tab=readme-ov-file#productivity-based-notifications) to send notifications and [Jinja2](https://jinja.palletsprojects.com/en/stable/) to generate their content.
+You can view the documentation for each of them for more details.

 Jinja2 custom filters: